vectorstack-ai/vectorstackai-python/docs/how_to_guides/managing-data.md

 This section describes how to manage data in PreciseSearch, specifically how to upsert and delete data.

 ## Upserting Data
-**Upserting** is an operation that combines **insert** and **update**, allowing you to add new vectors or update existing ones if the ID already exists.
+**Upserting** is an operation that combines **insert** and **update**, allowing you to add new vectors or update existing ones based on their Unique ID.
+When upserting a vector with an ID that already exists in the index, the existing vector and its metadata will be updated with the new values.
+For new IDs, a new vector will be inserted into the index.

+!!!
+Tip "Batching"
     To improve performance, our SDK supports **batching**, enabling you to upsert multiple data points in a single call.

 On a high level, you need following information for each item for an upsert operation: